Agreement Terms & Conditions

 15.4 The Customer acknowledges that the Provider will not provide any legal, financial, accountancy or taxation advice under this Agreement or in relation to the Platform; and, except to the extent expressly provided otherwise in this Agreement, the Provider does not warrant or represent that the Platform or the use of the Platform by the Customer will not give rise to any legal liability on the part of the Customer or any other person.

-16.1 The Provider shall indemnify and shall keep indemnified the Customer against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Customer and arising directly as a result of any breach by the Provider of this Agreement (a "Provider Indemnity Event").
+16.1 The Provider shall defend, hold harmless, and shall keep indemnified the Customer against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Customer and arising directly as a result of any breach by the Provider of this Agreement (a "Provider Indemnity Event").

 16.2 The Customer must: